-I am a 22year old South African field guide/Wildlife photographer .
+I am a 22 year old South African field guide/wildlife photographer.
 I have worked in reserves all over my amazing country.
-Soon as I left high school I packed my bags jumped in my car and left the city behind to persure my lifelong dream to become a GAME RANGER.
+Soon as I left high school I packed my bags jumped in my car and left the city behind to pursue my lifelong dream to become a game ranger.
 I have always had a deep passion for photography, but only really took it up in 2009 and ever since then you won’t see me without my camera in hand.
 My goal is to take photos that can let someone that wasn’t there experience the way I felt through the emotion of the image.
 I have been incredibly lucky to meet some amazing people through my passion, and I owe all my success to them.
-If you would like to see more of my photo’s and stories please don’t hesitate to “like” my photography page on facebook.
+If you would like to see more of my photos and stories please don’t hesitate to “like” my photography page on facebook.

 Hey, I’m Rich .
 I’m a solid believer that adventure is wired into the heart and soul of every human being alive.
 I consider myself lucky that I’m in tune with my own wiring, and carry the burden of an unrelenting wanderlust.
 While I like nothing more than to get my fix of adrenalin and taste the elixir of life at its sweetest, I’m deeply passionate about Africa and all its precious places, people and wildlife.
 After studying Journalism at university, I’m currently interning at Africa Geographic with Safari , an opportunity that I am tremendously excited about.
 I’m a keen writer and photographer, and my goal is to use my talents to develop my voice on conservation issues in our beautiful continent.
 Follow me on twitter @richpearcephoto

-Hey, I'm Roan.
-I am a PhD Candidate at the Centre for Biodiversity and Restoration Ecology, Victoria University of Wellington, NZ, and Centre for African Conservation Ecology, Nelson Mandela Metropolitan University, R.S.A.
-I've spent three years researching and tracking black rhino on foot in Hluhluwe-iMfolozi Park, Zululand, towards my PhD (which I plan to hand in within the next few months).
-I also completed a BSc (ConsBiolEcol) Honours degree from Dept Zoology La Trobe University in Australia.
-I am a born and bred South African (still a citizen), who emigrated when I was 17 to Melbourne, Australia.
-I finished school there and then pursued Biological Sciences and did remote fieldwork on fur seals on Kangaroo Island, South Australia.
-I taught high school for two years in London and then took up the PhD of black rhino for the last 4-5 years.
-For all my publications and details see my LinkedIn Profile
+Hey, I'm Dr Roan D. Plotz.
+I am currently a Scientist and Project Manager of the Traditional Ecological Knowledge Weather Project in the Pacific, with the Australian Bureau of Meteorology in Melbourne.
+Previously, I was a PhD Candidate at the Centre for Biodiversity and Restoration Ecology, Victoria University of Wellington, NZ, and Centre for African Conservation Ecology, Nelson Mandela Metropolitan University, R.S.A.
+I spent three years researching and tracking black rhino on foot in Hluhluwe-iMfolozi Park, Zululand, towards my PhD (The interspecific relationships of black rhinos in Hluhluwe-iMfolozi Park).
+Prior to this I completed a BSc (ConsBiolEcol) Honours degree from La Trobe University in Australia.
+My interest and research in Africa’s animals came from my childhood in South Africa before I emigrated to Melbourne, Australia.
+I have also done remote fieldwork on fur seals on Kangaroo Island, South Australia and trained and taught high school for two years in the UK and Australia.
+For all my publications and details see my LinkedIn Profile.

 Born in a small mining town in Zambia, Chililabombwe (literally translated as “the place of the croaking frog”), Roanna has always felt a strong connection to the African bush.
 Having spent the last 7 years of her life as a financial analyst buried in spreadsheets, she recently “surfaced” from the corporate world to focus on her passion for nature through photography, writing and skills development.
 You are likely to find Roanna behind her camera at the edge of a waterhole deep in the bush or on her endless pursuit of making the perfect cup of bush coffee!